Common Road Defects That Can Lead To Serious Accidents

 Call an Ocala Car Accident Attorney Today to Discuss Your Case

-If you have been involved in car accident in which you believe a problem with the roadway played a role, you should call the Ocala car accident lawyers of Meldon Law today.
-To schedule a free consultation with an attorney, call our office at 352-373-8000 or contact us online.
+If you have been involved in car accident in which you believe a problem with the roadway played a role, you should call the Ocala car accident attorneys of Meldon Law today.
+To schedule a free consultation with an attorney, call our office at 800-373-8000 or contact us online.